neopragma/online-learning-resources/README.md

 # Online Learning Resources

 This is a list of resources for self-study of software-related topics and skills.
+This is a collection of links.
+The author is not responsible for the content, availability, or quality of resources external to this page.

 - [General Learning Sites](#general-learning-sites)